FAQ

 What insights can Code Insights extract?

-When you run analysis on a session, Code Insights uses your configured LLM to extract five types of structured insights:
+When you run analysis on a session, Code Insights uses your configured LLM to extract structured insights across several types:

 Insights are stored locally and searchable in the dashboard.
-See Insights & Analysis for details on each type.
+See Insights & Analysis and the Reflect & Patterns guide for details.

 How do I sync sessions from Cursor?